cdot/DiveClubResources/README.md

 The app supports a number of services:

-1. Fixed compressor - recording compressor usage with tracking of filter lifetime and sensor integration
+1. Fixed compressor - recording compressor usage with sensor integration and automatic tracking of filter lifetime
 2. Nitrox - nitrox blending calculations
 3. Portable compressor - like fixed compressor but tuned for a portable
 4. Inventory - equipment records